Collier Project Area

 Changeover will take place once the underground circuits in the street have been completed and energised.
 Information about the conversion process will be provided via letter approximately three to five days prior to the changeover.

-Western Power and Diamond Underground Services will endeavour to minimise the impact of this work by using underground drilling when on your property.
+Western Power and Genus will endeavour to minimise the impact of this work by using underground drilling when on your property.

 Stage 2 - Street Services Installation

-Stage 2 work will see the installation of underground power cables along the street with Diamond Underground Services locating existing cables in preparation for horizontal directional drilling along verges to install the new cables.
+Stage 2 work will see the installation of underground power cables along the street with Genus locating existing cables in preparation for horizontal directional drilling along verges to install the new cables.

 Horizontal directional drilling removes the need for trenches in most cases, however cable jointing excavations will still be required along the street.